 Costs to Expect

-Between the initial core vaccinations and the boosters, you’re probably doing the math on how much this is all going to cost you.
-But preventative treatments are an important part of keeping your pet and the community healthy, so don’t skip or delay treatments because of the cost.
+The average cost of vaccines is $15-$28 per shot.
+Between the initial core vaccinations and the boosters, costs can add up, but preventative treatments are an important part of keeping your pet and the community healthy, so don’t skip or delay treatments because of the cost.
+Consider a wellness plan to help you budget and pay for your cat’s preventative and routine care—including vaccinations.

 Are you also a dog parent wondering which vaccines are best for your pup?
 Read our blog to find out which vaccines are recommended for dogs.